The ECVET-oriented "Nuclear Job Taxonomy": a European cooperative project

 On the other hand, the Competence Catalogue contains near 650 entries.
 The IET is seeking an expert partner to carry out the necessary reviewing, structuring, and enlargement.

 The finalisation of the job profiles still requires an important investment of resources.
 The remaining tasks to be carried out are to a large extent reliant on group reviews, which are significantly time-consuming.

-Regarding the sectors involved in the project, so far the presence of the scientific and education sectors prevails: universities, training providers and research centres.
-It would be desirable to increase the presence of the industry, particularly NPP operators that will be the final users of the human resources trained under the ECVET system.
-Furthermore, the project has been partly hindered by a deficit of input for NPP design and construction activities, which caused the slower advance of the new build phase.
+Regarding the sectors involved in the project, so far the presence of the scientific and educational sectors prevails: universities, training providers and research centres.
+It would be desirable to increase the presence of the industrial sector in the process, particularly NPP operators that will be the final users of the human resources trained under the ECVET system.
+Moreover, the project has been partly hindered by inadequate input relating to NPP design and construction activities, which caused the slow progress of the new build phase.

-Also, a broadening of the scope of the taxonomy could be undertaken sometime in the near future to incorporate nuclear activities related to fission generation that are outside the NPP, such as regulatory bodies and research institutes.
+Also a widening in the scope of the taxonomy could be undertaken sometime in the near future to incorporate nuclear activities related to fission generation that are outside the NPP, such as regulatory bodies and research.

 Finally, after the completion of the taxonomy it will be necessary to submit the results for consensus among all stakeholders that are part of the nuclear field including: nuclear authorities (TSO's), educational institutions (universities and VET providers) and industry (particularly NPP operators).

-The resolution of these potential challenges could benefit the implementation of ECVET in the nuclear field and, thereby, help to close the human resources gap that currently persists in Europe's nuclear industry.
+The resolution of these potential challenges could benefit the implementation of ECVET in the nuclear field and thereby help bridge the human resources gap that currently persists in Europe's nuclear industry.